-Although Teams started out as a business application, Microsoft has recently been promoting the service as a consumer product too and, accordingly, has built it into the heart of Windows 11.
+Although Teams started out as a business application, Microsoft has recently pushed the platform as a consumer service too and, accordingly, has built it into the heart of its new Windows 11 (opens in new tab) OS.

 The free version of Microsoft Teams offers a generous feature set that will be sufficient for many individuals and small businesses, while a paid version is available for larger organizations after a more comprehensive solution.

-Microsoft Teams clients are available on Windows, macOS, Linux, Android and iOS, so employees can communicate from pretty much any device.
+Microsoft Teams clients are available on Windows, macOS, Linux, Android and iOS, so employees can communicate using pretty much any device.

 Cut to the chase